 - Piscine Energetics (PE) Mysis

-- Rod's Food Fish Eggs (haven't tried others from Rod's but I've heard good things)
+- Rod’s Food Fish Eggs

 - San Francisco Bay Frozen Brine Shrimp

 Some people like to blend their own foods and freeze it for their breeding pairs.
-I've never done this so I can't give a lot of information about it.
-I do know that fresh fish such as salmon are a popular ingredient and make up the bulk of the food, along with several other options like shrimp, squid, seaweed, etc. If this is something you are interested in I'd suggest looking around on forums or Facebook, or just experiment for yourself.
+I’ve never done this so I can’t give a lot of information about it.
+I do know that fresh fish such as salmon are a popular ingredient and make up the bulk of the food, along with several other options like shrimp, squid, seaweed, etc. If this is something you are interested in, I’d suggest looking around on forums or Facebook, or just experiment for yourself.

-Blackworms are another possibility although I've never tried it.
-You usually have to order them online and you can keep them in the fridge until you're ready to feed your fish.
+Blackworms are another possibility although I’ve never tried it.
+You usually need to order them online and you can keep them in the fridge until you’re ready to feed your fish.
 You can also culture your own blackworms.

 Brine or mysis shrimp are a common live food for clownfish too.
 Some pet stores carry them for food while other people hatch them and culture them on their own.
 Clownfish will also eat copepods and amphipods.

-Water Conditions
+Perfect Water Conditions for Breeding

 In general, the water conditions should be as pristine as possible.
 Regular water changes will help, as you’ll be feeding a lot and you may have a smaller water volume if you aren’t using your display tank as the breeding tank.